What Is IATF 16949 and How Does It Make for Better Automobiles?

 It also requires unmatched employee engagement.

 A section of IATF 16949:2016 is taken directly from ISO:9001, the basis for standard quality management systems.
-To paraphrase this requirement: The company must motivate its employees to achieve the quality objectives in the process.
+For instance, the company must motivate its employees to achieve the quality objectives in the process.
 The company also must create an environment that promotes innovation.

 Each employee is relevant.
 Each employee also must be made aware of the importance of their role in the process.
 If employees are committed to the process and take pride in their work, and they feel valued enough to contribute ideas, adhering to the standard is that much easier.